What kinds of incentive plan are most commonly offered and to whom?

 What trends in incentive plan design have you observed over the last 12 months?

-Excessive public company director pay remains under strict scrutiny by the courts, institutional investors and the media.
-Many US companies have placed hard caps on total director compensation in their plans (which are developed after consultation with legal counsel and compensation consultants) and obtaining shareholder approval of those limitations.
+Most public US companies have placed hard caps on total director compensation in their plans (which are developed after consultation with legal counsel and compensation consultants) and obtaining shareholder approval of those limitations.

 What are the current developments and proposals for reform that will affect the operation of incentive plans over the next 12 months?

-The SEC has issued proposed regulations for stock trading plans (purchases or sales) used by executives of public companies as an affirmative defence to allegations of insider trading.
-The proposed rules would require a 120 day ”cooling off” period before any trading can commence under the trading plan after its adoption or modification.
-Executive officers and directors must certify that they are not aware of any material non-public information about the company or its stock when establishing such a plan.
+As noted in Q/A-15 above, the SEC has issued final regulations for stock trading plans (purchases or sales) used by executives of public companies as an affirmative defence to allegations of insider trading.
+The final rules generally effective February 27, 2023, impose a ”cooling off” period before any trading can commence under the trading plan after its adoption or modification.
+Section 16 officers and directors must certify that they are not aware of any material non-public information about the company or its stock when establishing such a plan.
 The affirmative defence is not available for multiple overlapping trading plans.
 Trading plans to execute a single trade are limited to one plan per 12 months.

-The company must disclose in its annual SEC reports certain information about insider trading policies, details on the adoption and termination of trading plans by its officers and directors, and option grant data designed to prevent the “spring-loading” of stock options (granting options with knowledge of material non-public information just ahead of favourable financial news about the company).
+In addition, a publicly-traded company must disclose in its annual SEC reports certain information about insider trading policies, details on the adoption and termination of trading plans by its officers and directors, and option grant data designed to prevent the “spring-loading” of stock options (granting options with knowledge of material non-public information just ahead of favourable financial news about the company).
+See also Q/A-14 and Q/A-18 above.
+The first disclosure in Forms 10-Q, 10-K and the annual proxy statement is staggered based upon the company’s fiscal year end and smaller reporting status.

 United States: Employee Incentives